senthu2/Eksamensproject/README.md

 # Eksamensproject
 If you see this the webhook worked.
-It really did!!!! come on
+It really did!!!!